 Newer versions of Excel open multiple workbooks in their own window, each window is a complete interface.
 Allowing more flexibility when working with more than one monitor.
-When working with several workbooks concurrently, you will need to switch between or view workbooks at the same time.
+When working with several workbooks concurrently, you will need to switch between workbooks often.